moosmannp/Enhancing-SHACL-Validation-Through-Constraint-Templates-and-Inference/Constraint Templates/README.md

 # Documentation
 This documentation lists all supported commands supported by the SHACL-SPARQL Templates (sst) and short examples on how to use them.
 Note that a target class has to be defines in the SHACL file via the sh:targetClass command.

 The mapping from the sst: commands to SHACL-SPARQL is done via the Mapping.py script.
-It takes parameters as input
+It takes two parameters as input

 1. Path to the SHACL file containing sst: commands
 2. Output path were the SHACL file containing the SHACL-SPARQL mappings is stored

+Command line execution:

-Command line: python .\Mapping.py /path/to/shaclGraph.ttl path/to/output.ttl
+    python .\Mapping.py /path/to/shaclGraph.ttl path/to/output.ttl

 ###sst:equivalentClass
 Constraints of the constraint type class equivalence assert that two classes have the same instances.